 If you experience pain during running, a physical therapist can help by diagnosing the condition and teaching you how to take proper care of your body as you exercise.

 Let’s examine the causes and symptoms of runner’s knee and look at some exercises to help you prevent injury.

 What Is Runner’s Knee?

-Runner’s knee, also known as patellofemoral syndrome, chondromalcia patella, or anterior knee pain, usually affects runners, cyclists, and those performing activities involving jumping.
+Runner’s knee, also known as patellofemoral syndrome, chondromalcia patella, or anterior knee pain, is one of those common issues and usually affects runners, cyclists, and those performing activities involving jumping.

-It can also develop from sitting for long periods of time with your knees bent.
+You can also develop it from sitting for long periods of time with your knees bent.